-The Federal Work Study Program (FWS) is a federally funded aid program designed to provide jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay for education expenses.
-The program encourages students to work in community organizations where they can gain valuable experience to enhance their resume and explore their major field of study.
+The Federal Work Study Program (FWS) is designed to provide jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay for education expenses.
+This federally funded program provides employment opportunities on campus or in nonprofit agencies off-campus, encouraging students to work in organizations that allow them to gain valuable experience that enhances their resume and explores their major field of study.

-The FWS program currently covers 50 percent of the student worker's salary and the employer is responsible for the remaining 50 percent.
+The FWS Program is available during the academic year as well as the summer.
+It currently covers 50 percent of the student worker's salary, with the employer responsible for the remaining 50 percent.

 The Federal Work Study (FWS) Program is a federally funded aid program designed to provide jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay for education expenses.
 The program encourages community service work and work related to each student's course of study.

 FWS is designed to subsidize a portion of the student's wages.
-Because of this subsidy, many opportunities are available to organizations and office that would not otherwise be able to hire students.
-Currently the FWS program covers 50 percent of the student worker's salary and the employer is responsible for the remaining 50 percent.
-Our collaborative relationships with community non-profit agencies allows us to support agency missions and objectives while also providing jobs to undergraduate and graduate students with financial need.
+Because of this subsidy, many opportunities are available to organizations that would not otherwise be able to hire students.
+Currently the FWS program covers 50 percent of the student worker's salary, and the employer is responsible for the remaining 50 percent.
+Our collaborative relationships with community nonprofit agencies allow us to support agency missions and objectives while also providing jobs to undergraduate and graduate students with financial need.

 - Access to potential candidates for permanent positions